ArenKDesai/Aren-s-Notes/Plant Form and Function.md

 ### Sclerenchyma
 Hard cells that are even more thickened and hard than collenchyma cells.
 These are what make wood.
-There are two main types: sclere
+There are two main types: sclereids (stone cells) and fibers, that are well-enfor